Home

 The financing resources in the residential energy sector are from the solar suppliers (similar to the car makers financing), from specialized finance organization and in some states (e.g. California, New York, Oregon) there are state funded loan programs.

 Energy Loans are long range, 10 to 30 years, similar in nature to a mortgage loan.
 After the investment the appreciation of the home will be higher.
 The finance institute will compare the new loan (or the refinancing program) with the value of the house in the market.
-Some of them will appreciate the house based on recent “similar house sales” in the neighborhood (this might be an issue for off-grid power investments located in a small community).
+Some of them will appreciate the house based on recent “similar house sales” in the neighborhood (this might be an issue for off grid solar systems investments located in a small community).
 The rules for long term loans have become tougher after the finance debacle of 2008.
 With all this in mind, many people manage to get their energy financing approved (it should be a lot easier for a new home)

 When you run the cash flow calculations and your ability to pay back the new loan, remember that you can use the saving on energy bills to pay back the monthly payments on the loan